-During the 2021 financial period the Group issued additional shares in the subsidiary African Dawn Property Transfer Finance 2 Proprietary Limited ("PTF2") which made the company an associate company.
+During the 2021 financial period the Group issued additional shares in the subsidiary Property Transfer Finance formerly - African Dawn Property Transfer Finance 2 Proprietary Limited ("PTF2") which made the company an associate company.
 There was a loan to PTF2 of R2.9 million.
-The fair value at the time of disposal of the R2.9 million loan was zero.
+Repayments have been received on the loan as indicated below, in terms of the repayment plan which will result in the 20% shareholding reverting back to the majority shareholder on settlement.